 Clinical risk management continues to be a fundamental part of our approach to quality and governance.
-Supported by the Director for Clinical Services and Quality, we continued to use our risk framework in actively seeking to identify, reduce and mitigate against clinical risk; ensuring that our patients, their families and carers receive care and services that are both safe and effective whilst addressing their individual needs.
+Supported by the Director for Clinical Services and Quality, we have updated risk our framework to include the Patient Safety Incident Response Framework which further enhances our ability to actively seek, identify, reduce and mitigate against clinical risk, ensuring that our patients, their families and carers receive care and services that are both safe and effective whilst addressing their individual needs.